run-llama/llama_index/docs/docs/getting_started/starter_example_local.md

 **NOTE**: You will need a machine with at least 32GB of RAM.

+To import `llama_index.llms.ollama`, you should run `pip install llama-index-llms-ollama`.
+More integrations are all listed on https://llamahub.ai.

 ## Load data and build an index

 In the same folder where you created the `data` folder, create a file called `starter.py` file with the following: